Scientific Name

 Description

-Crassula setulosa is an attractive small succulent that grows naturally as a dense mat, forming a cushion sometimes up to 16 inches (40 cm) wide.
-It grows up to 4 inches (10 cm) tall.
+Crassula setulosa is an attractive small succulent that grows naturally as a dense mat.
+It can grow up to 4 inches (10 cm) tall, sometimes forming a cushion up to 16 inches (40 cm) wide.
 This species is very variable in appearance throughout its distribution, especially its leaves, which vary in size, shape, and hairiness.
-The leaves are typically up to 0.8 inches (2 cm) long and up to 0.4 inches (1 cm) wide, more often than not with a convex upper leaf surface and tapering towards a point.
+The leaves are typically up to 0.8 inches (2 cm) long and up to 0.4 inches (1 cm) wide, more often than not, with a convex upper leaf surface and tapering towards a point.
 Fine hairs are usually present on the upper surface, but hairless forms also occur.
-Leaves vary in color from bright green to grey-green in very hairy forms.
-Depending on the form, flowers appear in midsummer through to fall.
-They are small and cup-shaped, white often tinged red, and cluster to form a dense inflorescence that can be up to 6 inches (15 cm) high.
-Flowers develop into small capsules which release fine dust-like seed.
+The leaves vary in color from bright green to grey-green in very hairy forms.

 Hardiness